Mekhak11/Timetabling/logs/report.md

 timeslot randomly the min clashes are increasing.
 Seems something is not right.
 I will change the strategies in the future and try again.

+My experiments on file ear-f-83.stu showed that without hopefield network the best result was 64.
+When I implemented hopefield network after update the number of my clashes grew up.